danielprofili/danielprofili.github.io/software.md

   <!-- algorithm in action</figcaption> -->
 </figure>

+**`AISRouteFinder`** is an application which learns aggregate maritime traffic routes.
+It is implemented in Python and uses Apache Spark and cluster computing to generate maritime traffic graphs from a very large number
+(>2 million) of input AIS (automatic identfication system) data points.

-## EC Signature
+## `ECSignature`
 [![GitHub](https://img.shields.io/badge/GitHub-%23121011.svg?logo=github&logoColor=white)](https://github.com/danielprofili/ec-signature)![Maple](https://img.shields.io/badge/Maple-1299FF)

+**`ECSignature`** is a symbolic computation algorithm which takes as input two symbolic matrices and a desired arrangement (ordering) of their eigenvalues, and gives as output a condition on the matrix entries so that their eigenvalues are arranged according to the input arrangement.
+It is implemented in the computer algebra system Maple and relies on the theory of the signature of matrices.

-## EC Symmetry
+## `ECSymmetry`
 [![GitHub](https://img.shields.io/badge/GitHub-%23121011.svg?logo=github&logoColor=white)](https://github.com/danielprofili/ec-symmetry)![Maple](https://img.shields.io/badge/Maple-1299FF)

-## Homework creation tool for MATLAB class teaching assistants
+**`ECSymmetry`** is a symbolic computation algorithm which takes as input two symbolic matrices and a desired arrangement (ordering) of their eigenvalues, and gives as output a condition on the matrix entries so that their eigenvalues are arranged according to the input arrangement.
+It is implemented in the computer algebra system Maple and relies on the theory of symmetric polynomials.

+## `Test Case Compiler`
 [![GitHub](https://img.shields.io/badge/GitHub-%23121011.svg?logo=github&logoColor=white)](https://github.com/CS1371/homework-compiler) ![Java](https://img.shields.io/badge/Java-%23ED8B00.svg?logo=openjdk&logoColor=white)
 <figure class="image">
   <img src="./resources/tcc.png" alt="Test case compiler" style="-webkit-filter: drop-shadow(5px 5px 5px #222); filter: drop-shadow(5px 5px 5px #222);">
   <!-- <figcaption style="text-align: center; margin-block: 20px;">Test Case Compiler user interface</figcaption> -->
 </figure>

-The Test Case Compiler is a software tool designed for teaching assistants for the course CS 1371 (Computing for Engineers) at Georgia Tech.
+The **Test Case Compiler** is a software tool designed for teaching assistants for the course CS 1371 (Computing for Engineers) at Georgia Tech.
 Its purpose is to package and create automated grading rubrics for coding homework problems.

-## Structure of 4 and 5 dimensional resultant polytopes
+## `fvectors`
 [![GitHub](https://img.shields.io/badge/GitHub-%23121011.svg?logo=github&logoColor=white)](https://github.com/danielprofili/resultant-fvectors)![SageMath](https://img.shields.io/badge/SageMath-1299FF?logo=sagemath&logoColor=white)
 <figure class="image">
   <img src="./resources/resultant.png" alt="Resultant polytope"